This blog may contain affiliate links. Read our disclosure policy for more info.

 But, of course, one of my favorite things to do here is a ziplining tour.
 And what’s great is that Manuel Antonio is home to the longest twin zip line in Costa Rica!

-On this Manuel Antonio Canopy Tour, you will have the chance to fly through the treetops on a tandem zipline (which means you can do it at the same time as a friend), which is an impressive 4,300 feet long!
+On this Manuel Antonio Canopy Tour, you will have the chance to fly through the treetops on a tandem zipline (which means you can do it at the same time as a friend), which is an impressive 4,300 feet long (1310 meters)!
 And this zipline is just one component of this highly-rated tour; you can also walk across 6 hanging bridges, get your adrenalin pumping on 9 double-anchored ziplines, and experience 14 different tree platforms as part of this epic experience!

 This 5-hour tour costs $90 USD and includes lunch, snacks, water, and return transport from Manuel Antonio.